brendan-rius/babc/README.md

 babc is a simple, yet useful, C library implementing some features a standard library should have.

-I co-wrote with [Louis Person](https://github.com/kureuil) during our first year at Epitech, for our personal use.
+I co-wrote it with [Louis Person](https://github.com/kureuil) during our first year at Epitech, for our personal use.
 Thus, it respects a lot of Epitech's standard and programming style.